rrhew/rhew-lab/content/post/24-05-02-RF/index.md

 image:
   focal_point: "top"
 ---
-(May 1, 2024) This past term, Rhew completed his dual role as the Global Environment Theme House (GETH) faculty advisor and a Resident Faculty member in the Residence Halls
+(May 1, 2024) This past semester, Rhew completed his dual role as the Global Environment Theme House (GETH) faculty advisor and a Resident Faculty member in the Residence Halls

 <!--more-->